If you’ve ever written a marketing email, you know how important it is to track the open rate and conversion rate after you’ve sent it out.

 How Can You Create More Personal Subject Lines And Improve Your Open Rates?

 So those are a few of the things that I've tried - based on lots of research and testing - to break the “rules” and they've really worked for me in terms of higher open rates!
 Now I want to hear from you!
 How are you going to make your subject lines more personal and increase your open rates this week?

 If you've read this far, you must really care about improving your email marketing to grow your business!

 I’ve created a special 6-page workbook, the Email Subject Line Workbook, to help walk you through the exact templates and formulas I use to write my own email subject lines while saving TONS of time.

 You just learned about how skillfully written subject lines can help you get more engagement and conversions from your emails, now it’s time to execute + succeed by downloading the Email Subject Line Workbook and joining us in the free copywriting course for wellness pros, Wellness Websites 101.

 You could keep reading slowly through all of my blog posts (because you're fiercely independent and feel like you have to do everything all by your lonesome), or you could kick things up a notch and start working with our community using my tools now by opting in below.

-Girl, the 6-page workbook and course are F-R-E-E, so what are you waiting for??
+The 6-page workbook and course are F-R-E-E, so what are you waiting for??

 Click the red button with your email and name below and get the workbook + first e-course lesson immediately to your inbox!